 Introduction

 Recent changes in income distribution in contemporary societies have drawn attention to how these differences may impact interactions and social networks, as well as to their connection with political attitudes toward inequality (Lindh and Andersson, 2024).
 Within this literature, it is argued that beyond individual social class, understood as the individual labor market position and their authority within production units traditionally studied through occupations, the role of class-based social networks in preference formation (Otero and Mendoza, 2023; Plaza, Beck, Iturra-Sanhueza, Otero, and Muñoz, 2026).
-These studies have theorized that as interpersonal networks provide information and experiences of other individuals (Lin, 2001), this can affect attitudes in the form of a social influence mechanism which is contingent on the class composition of these ties (Lindh, Andersson, & Völker, 2021).
+These studies have theorized that as interpersonal networks provide information and experiences of other individuals (Lin, 2001), this can affect attitudes in the form of a social influence mechanism, which is contingent on the class composition of these ties (Lindh, Andersson, & Völker, 2021).
 Empirically, studies have shown that class profiles – understood as single ties to certain occupational-class positions can affect perceived economic inequality and support for redistribution (Cobo-Arroyo, 2022; Lindh et al., 2021).
 Moreover, recent studies have suggested that being connected to a diverse range of class positions within interpersonal networks is linked to more critical perspectives on economic inequality (Otero & Mendoza, 2023; Paskov & Weisstanner, 2022).
 Specifically, it has been argued that socioeconomic diversity in interpersonal networks—defined as the extent to which individuals are simultaneously connected to others in different occupational classes provides a broader window through which individuals learn about others’ life conditions and views on economic inequality (Mijs and Usmani, 2024).
 Within this discussion, a remaining research gap refers to the longitudinal relationship between networks and attitude formation within individuals.
 Despite the recent efforts addressing the link between class-based networks and economic attitudes from a longitudinal perspective (Plaza, Beck, Iturra-Sanhueza, Otero, & Muñoz, 2026), a shortcoming of this research is that it has mainly relied on short-span longitudinal data, but also there is still a pending theorization on the processes behind changes in the descriptive aspect of perceptions and the normative adaptation reflected in preferences (Castillo, Iturra, Maldonado, Atria, and Meneses, 2023).
 In this context, beyond inequality perceptions or redistributive preferences, the present research aims to study the role of social networks in the justification of a market-based mechanism for the distribution of welfare services (Castillo, Iturra, and Carrasco, 2025; Immergut and Schneider, 2020; Lindh, 2015).

 Recently, longitudinal studies have argued that theories of class-based attitude formation have mainly relied on between-group differences based on cross-sectional evidence.
 The theoretical relevance of this claim is that the hypotheses on attitude formation have underscored the role of “class experiences” – understood as the socialization processes linked to individual experiences within the class structure across the life course (Ares, 2020; Helgason & Rehm, 2024; Langsæther, Evans, & O’Grady, 2022).
 These studies have shown that preference formation is neither completely shaped by the class of destination nor origin, showing that, indeed, those immobile in their class positions are much more aligned with class-based economic interests than the economically mobile.
 A related argument is that mobile individuals are exposed to more diverse “class experiences” through changes in their interpersonal networks, which offer varied information as they navigate different social positions throughout their lives that contribute to the class-based socialization process (Ares, 2020; Helgason & Rehm, 2023, 2024).